 DUTY TO REPORT

-In the event of a security breach (a failing or breach of the security of Personal Data) and/or a data breach (a breach on the security of Personal Data that leads to a considerable chance on negative consequences, or has negative consequences, on the protection of Personal Data as referred to in article 34a of the Wbp) with respect to the Personal Data processed in relation to this Data Exchange Agreement, the Parties shall, to the best of their ability, notify the other Party thereof without undue delay, but in any event not later than thirty six (36) hours.
-The notification obligation applies regardless of the impact of the breach.
+In the event of a personal data breach, within the meaning of article 4 (12) of the GDPR, with respect to the Personal Data processed in relation to this Data Exchange Agreement, the Parties shall, to the best of their ability, notify the other Party thereof without undue delay, but in any event not later than thirty six (36) hours.
+The notification obligation applies regardless of the impact of the personal data breach.

-After notification of the breach (as referred to in Article 3.1), the Parties will discuss in good faith what the (potential) consequences of the breach are for either of the Parties, and how each Party should minimise the (potential) damage.
+After notification of the personal data breach (as referred to in Article 3.1), the Parties will discuss in good faith what the (potential) consequences of the personal data breach are for either of the Parties, and how each Party should minimise the (potential) damage.

-The Parties are and remain individually responsible for reporting a data breach, occurred during the processing under its own responsibility, to the relevant supervisory authority and/or the affected data subjects.
+The Parties are and remain individually responsible for reporting a personal data breach, occurred during the processing under its own responsibility, to the relevant supervisory authority and/or the affected data subjects.

-The Parties will provide each other with all reasonably necessary assistance (e.g. by providing relevant information), in order to help the other Party in reporting the breach to the relevant supervisory authority and/or the affected data subjects.
+The Parties will provide each other with all reasonably necessary assistance (e.g. by providing relevant information), in order to assist the other Party in reporting the personal data breach to the relevant supervisory authority and/or the affected data subjects.

 SECURITY